-Packing Zone - The area on the Workcell where each Order must be compiled and prepared to be Shipped.
+Packing Zone - An area identified on the workcell where each Product must be compiled into an Order and prepared to be Shipped.

 Product - Thin and cylindrical shaped game objects with a diameter of 63.2mm x 12.45mm tall and in three (3) different colors: Red, Green, and Blue.